 Dozens of Automation Anywhere customers have deployed intelligent Digital Workforces that include more than 1,000 Digital Workers, or bots.
 This is possible because business users do not need programming skills to create Automation Anywhere bots capable of saving millions of dollars annually.
 Automation Anywhere RPA is so intuitive and easy to learn that business users can design bots in just minutes and get them into production within days.

 Artificial intelligence (AI) platforms like IBM Watson, on the other hand, are very powerful tools that require significant IT involvement and often the hands-on engagement of data scientists and AI experts before an enterprise can extract value from them.
 This is not to minimize the value of such platforms.
 Many large enterprises are realizing significant benefits from advanced capabilities like sentiment analysis, conversation capability with chatbots and integrated voice response (IVR) systems.
 They use technologies such as natural language processing (NLP) and predictive analytics to detect fraud, predict sensor or device failure, and more.

 However, these kinds of AI platforms are out of reach for line-of-business users in departments like finance and human resources.
-Instead, cognitive automation solutions like IQ Bot from Automation Anywhere intelligently combine the ease of use of RPA with advanced AI capabilities to allow business users to automate more complex business processes that ever before.
+Instead, cognitive automation solutions like Document Automation from Automation Anywhere intelligently combine the ease of use of RPA with advanced AI capabilities to allow business users to automate more complex business processes that ever before.